 |Las Palmas Interzonal (1982)|

-To select a challenger for World Champion Anatoly Karpov, it was necessary to qualify eight players for the Candidates quarterfinal matches that would conclude in 1983.
-Viktor Korchnoi was seeded into the Candidates by virtue of his loss to Karpov in the world title match the previous year, and Robert Huebner qualified as the loser of the Korchnoi - Hübner Candidates Final (1980).
-The other six players would qualify from three interzonal tournaments: Las Palmas (this page), Toluca Interzonal (1982) (Lajos Portisch and Eugenio Torre) and Moscow Interzonal (1982) (Garry Kasparov and Alexander Beliavsky).
+As a step toward finding a challenger for the World Champion Anatoly Karpov, eight players had to qualify for the Candidates quarterfinal matches that would take place in 1983.
+Viktor Korchnoi was seeded into the Candidates by virtue of his loss to Karpov in the world title match the previous year, and Robert Huebner was qualified as the loser of the Korchnoi - Hübner Candidates Final (1980).
+The other six players had to qualify from interzonal tournaments: Las Palmas (this page), the Toluca Interzonal (1982) (Lajos Portisch and Eugenio Torre qualified), and the Moscow Interzonal (1982) (Garry Kasparov and Alexander Beliavsky qualified).

-The opening ceremony took place on Sunday 11 July at about 12 noon.
-Alexander Jongsma wrote in De Telegraaf (freely translated): It was announced that Mestel and Timman's second Jonathan Speelman played in the European Club Cup but would arrive in Las Palmas at the start of round one.
+The opening ceremony took place on Sunday 11 July, at about 12 noon.
+It was announced that Mestel and Timman's second Jonathan Speelman played in the European Club Cup but would arrive in Las Palmas at the start of Round 1.
 Prior to the drawing of lots, Antonio Angel Medina Garcia explained that FIDE had decided that players from the same country should not play against each other in the last five rounds.
 After the draw, in seeking a player-member for the Appeals Committee, the organizers cheerfully leapt into the lion's den.
 Medina addressed the hall and proposed Petrosian as a member.
 Petrosian nodded.
 But then the scraping of a chair was heard, and the volatile Browne protested.
 Larsen then refused a place.
 Then Browne proposed Sunye.
 The Russians objected.
 Ribli then suggested Browne.
-He refused while still objecting to Petrosian.
+He refused, while still objecting to Petrosian.
 All this happened in short succession, creating complete confusion.
 Medina complained that the others would not listen to the voice of experience, "which is why I now decree a players meeting Monday at noon."
 Play would start at 3 pm and last up to eight hours, with time for resumptions between 10 and 12 midnight.
 (4) Medina was the arbiter.
 (5)